A better SubredditStats alternative, with a real free tier

 If you only need one reason

-SubredditStats is a good tool.
+SubredditStats is (or was) a solid tool.
 We built SubredditAnalyzer because we wanted something that combines the research with the timing, in one place, with a free tier that lets you ship a campaign before paying.
-Try SubredditAnalyzer free, track your first sub in under a minute, and see if it fits.
+Track your first sub in under a minute and see if it fits.

 SubredditStats vs SubredditAnalyzer FAQ